Linda0840/recipe-EDA/README.md

 In real-life data, missingness is something that we will always encounter.
 We would like to investigate if there is a relationship between `rating` and `time`, in minutes.
 Through cleaning and examining data, we obsereved a few columns with missing values, such as `rating`, `review`, `description`.
 One potential column where missingness of type NMAR could occur is in the `rating` column.

-**NMAR** occurs when the missingness is dependent on the values themselves.
+**NMAR** occurs when the missingness is dependent on certain unknown traits from themselves.
 We would have to use some domain knowledge to determine whether there is a possibility of NMAR.

  Online environment is usually polarizing and people tend to express extreme opinions on things that they see [see: Group Polarization](https://en.wikipedia.org/wiki/Group_polarization).
 In terms of ratings, online users might be more inclined to leave a review when they either feel like the recipe is exceptionally good (perhaps giving it as 5/5), but there will also be folks who would leave a (1/5) if the recipe does not suit their taste.